Inferring three-nucleon couplings from multi-messenger neutron-star observations

 \subsection{Acknowledgements}

-This document has been approved for unlimited release, and was assigned LA-UR-24-29187.
 We thank C.L.~Armstrong, K.~Godbey, and P.~Giuliani for feedback about the implementation of the PMM.
 We further thank D.~Brown, C.~Capano, C. Forssén, K.~Hebeler, and W.G.
 Jiang for useful discussions.
 We also thank the Institute for Nuclear Theory at the University of Washington for its kind hospitality and stimulating research environment.